asmuth-archive/sqltap/README.md

 ======

 SQLTap is a HTTP+JSON <=> MySQL gateway.
-It fetches nested records from the database without using SQL JOIN and parallizes queries where possible.
+It fetches nested records from the database without using SQL JOIN and parallelizes queries where possible.

 Usage